 We have incurred losses in every year of our operations, including net losses of \$(953,936) and \$(2,531,228) for the years ended December 31, 2011 and 2010, respectively.
-As of September 30, 2012, our accumulated deficit was \$(22,651,240).
+As of March 31, 2012, our accumulated deficit was \$(19,899,821).
 In addition, we expect to incur increasing operating losses for the foreseeable future as we continue to incur costs for research and development and clinical trials, and in other development activities.
 Our ability to generate revenue and achieve profitability depends upon our ability, alone or with others, to complete the development of our proposed products, obtain the required regulatory approvals and manufacture, market and sell our proposed products.
 Development is costly and requires significant investment.
-In addition, we may choose to in-license rights to particular drugs or active ingredients may increase our costs.
+In addition, we may choose to in-license rights to particular drugs or active ingredients for use in cosmetic products.
+The license fees for such drugs or active ingredients may increase our costs.